sflavoni/NEMO-test-cases/overflow/README.md

 This test case is directly analogous to Lock_Exchange, only now with a topographic slope down whichthe dense water flows.
 We hold the horizontal grid spacing constant at ∆x=1 km, and ∆z=20 m (100-layers).
 The vertical viscosity is held constant throughout the test suite at a value of 10−4m2/s.
 Initial surface elevation and velocity are zero.
 Salinity is constant ( at 35 psu ) and initial cold dense water ( temperature at 10°C ) on the shallow slope, and light warm water ( temperature at 20°C ) throughout the remainder of the domain.
 At t = 0, the separation is removed such that the dense water is forced under the fresh water, and the system evolves for 9 hours :

-Here figure from Ilıcak, M. et al. "Spurious dianeutral mixing and the role of momentum closure", Ocean Modelling , 45-46, 37-58, 2012.
+Here figure from Ilıcak, M. et al. 2012.

 <img src="./figures/overflow_end.jpg">

 The left column shows the simulations three hours after the initial condition, and the right column shows snapshots after nine hours, with GOLD model.

+## References

+Ilıcak, Mehmet, et al. "Spurious dianeutral mixing and the role of momentum closure."
+Ocean Modelling 45 (2012): 37-58.<br>
+Haidvogel, Dale B., and Aike Beckmann.
+Numerical ocean circulation modeling.
+Vol. 2.
+World Scientific, 1999. <br>

 ## How to set experiment